Introduction to Use Bluesky

 • Replies, reposts, and likes

-• Feeds, including lists, feeds, and Starter Packs
+• Various feeds, such as lists, personalized feeds, and Starter Packs

 Make things happen [Use Bluesky]